Protecting the health, safety and well-being of residents in care is our priority.

 - Records and reporting

-We are legally responsible to investigate all complaints against any licensed or unlawful residential care facility in accordance with the Community Care and Assisted Living Act.
+We are legally responsible to investigate all complaints against any licensed or unlicensed community care facilities long term care facility in accordance with the Community Care and Assisted Living Act.

-If you have a health and safety concern or complaint about a residential care facility, please contact your local community care facilities licensing office.
+If you have a health and safety concern or complaint about a long term care facility, please contact your local community care facilities licensing office.

 For licensed facilities